oughhhhh/deadlocked/readme.md

 too bad, hyprland has bad support for the x11 shenanigans this cheat tries to do. this is nothing i can fix, and i doubt hyprland will improve its x11 support.

+### i'm using gamescope to stretch the window, and the overlay is too small

+this is because the game still thinks it's running in a 16/9 resolution. i can't really fix that, unfortunately.

 ### the overlay window/my screen is black